01 – In Northern Quebec (Canada), a fire kills 45 people at the Opemiska Club after a young man sets fire to party decorations as a prank.

 23 – An explosion at a primary school in Ortuella, Spain, kills 48 children and three adults.

-24 – SBS Television starts in Sydney & Melbourne.
+24 – SBS Television starts in Sydney and Melbourne.

 26 – The Campaign for Nuclear Disarmament (CND), which all but faded away during the early 1960s, comes back with renewed vigour with a massively-supported rally in Trafalgar Square, London.